 Tulane Law School offers individuals who already have law degrees the opportunity to pursue advanced degrees in law through its graduate studies programs.
-Six different Master of Laws (LLM) degree programs are offered, and lawyers from throughout the world enroll in Tulane's LLM programs.
+Five different Master of Laws (LLM) degree programs are offered, and lawyers from throughout the world enroll in Tulane's LLM programs.
 Tulane also offers the Doctor of Juridical Science (SJD) to individuals who have completed an LLM degree.

 Tulane and New Orleans: The VideoClick here

 Full-time Programs: Each of the LLM programs requires two full-time semesters in residence and satisfactory completion of 24 credits, 3 of which may be completed in a Tulane summer abroad program.
 Although there is no thesis requirement, degree candidates are required to write at least one paper in connection with a seminar in their field of interest or in fulfillment of a directed research project.
 Students who received the first law degree at a school outside the 50 United States are also required to attend a short course entitled "Introduction to American Law" prior to the start of the fall semester and a special legal research and writing course designed for international students.

 Part-Time Programs: The LLM in Admiralty program permits part-time study for attorneys practicing full time in the New Orleans area.
 All other LLM programs may be pursued on either a part-time or full-time basis, so long as the candidate does not require an F-1 student visa.
 Part-time enrollment may be appealing to some candidates, as it has the potential to maximize the opportunity for exposure to the entire curriculum.

 All courses at Tulane Law School are taught on an in-person basis.
 We do not offer a distance-learning alternative.